IGNITE AND UNITE: Kenny Chesney gets up close and personal with fans at TQL Stadium on June 29. (Courtesy venue)

 “Working with Messina, there were a lot of great learnings from it,” Cicero added, noting the difficulty of doing a concert on natural grass and with a partial roof.
 “We knew as we went into the event that it was important that the fans had a good experience on all levels, but we want to make sure that also goes for artist and the promoter as well, because that frames the future discussion.
 That’s going to be beneficial for us down the road.”

 Other nearby stops on the “Sun Goes Down Tour” included American Family Field in Milwaukee; Arrowhead Stadium in Kansas City; Soldier Field in Chicago; Acrisure Stadium in Pittsburgh; and Blossom Music Center near Cleveland.
-Messina Touring Group, part of the AEG Presents promoter umbrella, is considered a hands-on boutique promoter and also produces blockbuster North American tours Ed Sheeran and Taylor Swift.
+Messina Touring Group, part of the AEG Presents promoter umbrella, is considered a hands-on boutique promoter and also produces blockbuster North American tours by Ed Sheeran and Taylor Swift.

 While the Chesney concert was only the second show in TQL Stadium’s three-year history, the venue is plenty busy on game day and the rest of the year, according to Cicero.